The Most Important Element to an Undefeated Season

 The Dye quotes are analogous to Gene Chizik’s appeal to the Auburn family to be “All In.”
 And when everyone, the players, the coaches, the fans are “All In”, giving everything they have to the cause, it makes for a scenario that is hard to beat.

 How far will this team go on the road to success?
 Maybe this ingredient has them playing above their heads or … maybe they haven’t even hit their full potential.
-This writer believes it is the latter; but only time can answer that question.
+This r believes it is the latter; but only time can answer that question.
 Yet the value of the lessons learned by these men during their time at Auburn will be with them the rest of their lives.

 I hope all of us can take a lesson from their example of what it means to be an Auburn person; to be so committed to our family, to our school, to our nation, that we strive in all that we do – to do it with “one heartbeat.”

 War Eagle beat Ole Miss !